bytefish/bytefish.de/blog/relationship_based_acl_with_google_zanzibar.md

 author: Philipp Wagner
 summary: This article explores Relationship-based Access Control (ReBAC) with Google Zanzibar

-I have recently read about a paper on Google Zanzibar, which is Google's solution for providing authorization among its many services:
+I have recently read a paper on Google Zanzibar, which is Google's solution for providing authorization among its many services:

 * [https://research.google/pubs/pub48190/](https://research.google/pubs/pub48190/)